vbadultgymnasticsclub/vbadultgymnasticsclub.github.io/practice-schedule.md

 Please return all equipment to its place

 ## 📅 Closures & Updates
-We do not practice on major holidays or during World Class Gymnastics Too’s extended closures.
+We do not practice on some major holidays or during World Class Gymnastics Too’s extended closures.
 Check our [GroupMe](https://groupme.com/join_group/87617300/U5zsqMLk) for real-time updates on closures and team announcements.
 We also post our closures and public announcements on [Instagram](https://www.instagram.com/vbadultgymnasticsclub/).